 Path from where the symbol was imported.
-On a statement such as "import os", module\path is None.
-On a statement such as "from unittest.mock import mock\open", the module\path is "unittest.mock".
+On a statement such as "import os", module\path is "os" and there's no symbol.
+On a statement such as from unittest.mock import mock\open", the module\path is "unittest.mock".
 On a statement such as "from ..foo import bar", module\path is "..foo" (relative).